oooranz/Baby-CoThought/README.md

     python cat_data.py merged_data.txt text.txt
     ```
    Then we can get the raw data for the next step.
-2. Use LLMs to generate the new dataset consists of NLU-Examples.
+2. Use LLMs to generate the new dataset consisting of NLU-Examples.
     ```bash
     cd ./CNLU-EG/scripts/text
     bash cot_sampling.sh